maxkreja/berrymon/docs/_sources/setup.rst.txt

 Launch
 ------

-To start Berrymon you need to be in the root directory of Berrymon.
+To start Berrymon you need to be in the previously defined root directory.
 You should see a file tree like this:

 .. code-block:: bash
     :caption: Berrymon root directory